ncoghlan/misc/notes/python3/questions_and_answers.rst

 particular workload.
 Sure, it's not ideal, and if a portable, reliable, maintainable free-threaded implementation was dropped in our laps we'd certainly seriously consider adopting it.
-Back in reality, though, complaining about the GIL as though its a serious barrier to adoption amongst developers that know what they're doing often says more about the person doing the complaining than it does about CPython.
+Back in reality, though, complaining about the GIL as though it's a serious barrier to adoption amongst developers that know what they're doing often says more about the person doing the complaining than it does about CPython.